CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

 The Working Group identified four techniques for achieving the above:

  - Unique, public identifiers assigned to Sending parties by the Message Authentication Authority.
- - Public Key Cryptography to enable Producers to sign messages in such a way that Consumers can be confident of integrity, authenticity and non-repudiation.
+ - Public Key Cryptography to enable Producers to sign messages in such a way that Consumers can be confident of integrity, authenticity and non-repudiation, and to protect against replay attacks.
- - HMAC (Keyed Hash Message Authentication) to enable Producers to sign messages in such a way as Consumers can be confident that the message was not accidentally tampered with.
+ - Checksum to enable Producers to provide a means of checking (but not guranteeing) that the message was not accidentally tampered with.
- - An implementation with no form of integrity or authenticity checking
+ - An implementation with no form of integrity or authenticity checking.

 This Recommendation comes with a simple reference implementation.
 The tool serves as a proof-of-concept, reference implementation for integration with existing systems, or as a stand-alone tool in production.
 See the Appendix.